yonis-hub/interactive-dashboard/README.md

 Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown below:

-## Deployment

-* Deploy your app to GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file